 Working in metaphor allows for the traumatized imagination to approach the unapproachable, to address the unspeakable in image and story, and to shift one’s internal experience to allow for gradual illumination when the heart and mind are ready to process trauma, redefine it, and place it in a “safe place” of gone but not forgotten.
 ArtReach works within the metaphor with all ages and across all traumas.
 In addition to its power in healing the individual, working with metaphor not only protects the individual from having to “tell the secret” in words, but protects the group from having to hear others’ secrets that may be unbearable and that may create secondary trauma in those already holding their own traumas.
 Work in metaphor can also create safety in maintaining distance from trauma and working within the symbolic.
 This distance allows a group to establish connections around work within the same metaphor, while each member processes unique meaning and specific memories related to the group metaphor.
 This creation of “safe space” within a small group is essential to risk taking, to trying new behaviors, and to transformational growth through the creative arts.

 The basic methods of art therapy can be applied to a wide range of psychological and emotional needs.
-When an adult or child sits quietly looking at a sheet of paper and a set of colored pencils or paints, he or she is pulled into an internal world of feelings, concerns, wishes, and fears.
+When a child sits quietly looking at a sheet of paper and a set of colored pencils or paints, he or she is pulled into an internal world of feelings, concerns, wishes, and fears.
 Every choice he makes – color, placement, pressure on the paper, or a controlled line versus a free flowing one, etc. – may express a significant personal issue or challenge.
 As one draws, he is externalizing and giving form to these concerns.
 The very act of creating a drawing or painting is empowering and may lead to greater awareness of emerging challenges or blocks to growth and development.